clementsallan/check_linux_updates/README.md

 # check_update_local.py

-Shows the number of (security) updates on Linux systems with yum or apt.
+ * Shows the number of (security) updates on Linux systems with yum or apt.
-Tested on Debian, Ubuntu, CentOS, Fedora (not on RHEL).
+ * Tested on Debian, Ubuntu, CentOS, Fedora (not on RHEL).

-On Debian-like systems, requires "update-notifier-common" package.
+     * On Debian-like systems, requires "update-notifier-common" package.
-On Redhat-like systems, requires "yum-plugin-security" (on Fedora11/CentOS6), or "yum-security" (on older Redhat).
+     * On Redhat-like systems, requires appropriate package
+         * "yum-plugin-security" (on Fedora11/CentOS6),
+         * "yum-security" (on older Redhat).

-On error an unusually high positive number ([60001,60100]) will be used.
+ * On error an unusually high positive number ([60001,60100]) will be used.
+     * Assumes the system does not have actual 60000 updates!

 ## I like Zabbix :-)

+This local variant would be more useful with Zabbix Agent than manual execution.

 Try UserParameter like the following: